NicJC/nicspics/content/_index.md

 I also built a tag cloud which should help with some of the content management.

 There are 3 sections on the navigation bar, Random, photo gallery and Our home.
-Under these 3 sections there are various sub-sections with contain relevant content.
+Under these 3 sections there are various sub-sections which contain relevant content.
 The site is a work in progress as photos will be added as they are either recovered or captured.
 So.
 I'm working to get the historic photos added, and then new photos will be added as we experience new things!